sami-abdelghani/NerdSwag-API/README.md

 The NerdSwag-API helps add products to the MongoDB database through Postman, gets product and account data from the database and gives it to the front-end for computations, allows the user from the front-end to send and store the account data in the database when succesfully creating an account, and allows the user from the front-end to edit their balance, wishlist, and cart data for their account.

 # Software and languages used
-Javascript
+Javascript,
-Node JS
+Node JS,
-body-parser
+body-parser,
-Express
+Express,
-Mongoose
+Mongoose,
-MongoDB
+MongoDB,
-npm(node package manager)
+npm(node package manager),
-nodemon
+nodemon,
-Postman(To add the products in the shop to the MongoDB database)
+and Postman(To add the products in the shop to the MongoDB database)